-- Landscape/land cover the "lay of the land" in regards to surface characteristics. - Land parcel ownership rights to a surveyed portion of land for carrying out various kinds of activities; this ownership can be public, private, quasi-public. - Land zoning the permissible uses for the portion of land according to certain regulations as defined by the governing body having jurisdiction over the land.
-Land is zoned for certain uses, while other uses are prohibited to reduce external effects. - Land use relationship between particular parcels and their interpretation of use, e.g. commercial, residential, industrial, or recreational uses all have particular externalities. - How should we reduce land environmental hazards when use results in degraded landscape, prohibiting certain kinds of land uses to take place safely?
+- Landscape/land cover the "lay of the land" in regards to surface characteristics. - Land parcel ownership rights to a surveyed portion of land for carrying out various kinds of activities; this ownership can be public, private, quasi-public. - Land zoning -the permissible uses for the portion of land according to certain regulations as defined by the governing body having jurisdiction over the land.
+Some land is not zoned for certain uses, that is certain uses are prohibited to reduce external effects. - Land use relationship between particular parcels and their interpretation of use, e.g. commercial, residential, recreational uses all have particular externalities - Land environmental hazards occur when use results in degraded landscape, prohibiting certain kinds of land uses to take place safely.